salesforce/kafka-junit/kafka-junit4/README.md

 Kafka-JUnit4 is built on-top of **JUnit 4** as a SharedResource using the **@ClassRule** annotation.

-Kafka-JUnit4 works with all Kafka versions from **0.11.0.x**, to **2.4.x**.
+Kafka-JUnit4 works with all Kafka versions from **0.11.0.x** through **2.4.x**.
 The library requires your project to explicitly declare/include Kafka in your project's POM dependency list.

 For usage with JUnit5 or more general project information please review top level [README](../README.md).